Parallel Study Programmes in English

 - certified payment of the required tuition fee into the UWB bank account

-All the documents should be presented to the International Office in their original form.
+All the documents should be presented to the Students Affairs Office of appropriate faculty in their original form.
 Then the contract of study can be signed.

 Accommodation and Catering Services